-Let’s take a look at the difference between fixed and variable mortgages and how they work.
+To help you decide between a fixed versus variable mortgage, let’s take a look at the differences between them and how they work.
 What are the pros and cons of both of them?
 And — most importantly — is a fixed or variable-rate mortgage best for you?

 What is a fixed mortgage and how does it work?